top of page

 We need a mass culture shift.
 Operating at 80–85% capacity should be the norm—so we can deliver at peak performance 100% when it truly matters.
 Think of low-demand, low-effort work as an insurance policy for our mental and physical health!

-Deliberate "underfunctioning" can help those who are chronically overfunctioning.
+Deliberate noncompliance or "underfunctioning" can help those who are chronically overfunctioning.
 It's not about doing the bare minimum because "you don’t care.”
 It's not neglect, laziness, disengagement, or withdrawal.
 It is simply pausing your automatic rescue and repair response.

 This looks like